 Do you feel like your breasts are not shaped the way you see other women’s breasts shaped?
 Are they long and pointy with the nipple pointing down?
 Do the areola and nipple look puffy and funny?
-If you have answered yes to any of these questions, you may have a type of breast anatomy termed “tuberous breast.”
+If you have answered yes to any of these questions, you may have a type of breast anatomy termed tuberous or tubular breasts.

 This is a breast condition I often see at my Columbus plastic surgery office, Aesthetica.
 Treating this type of breast shape is a specialty of mine, and I enjoy helping my patients reach their goals of a better breast shape.
 In this blog, I will discuss the wide range of breast shapes that fall into the larger category of tuberous breasts and discuss their unique treatment options.